 There is no precise semantics for denoting filmstrip behaviour in UML.
-Individual behaviour models do not have a semantics and the composition of the different behaviour models does not have a semantics.
+Individual behaviour models do not have a standard denotation or operational semantics and the composition of the different behaviour models does not have a semantics.
 Furthermore, there is little support in UML for managing the complexity and supporting reuse with respect to expressing behaviour.